 Have you worked with, or worse, worked for a “my way or the highway” leader?
 Try to remember their direct reports.
 Were they engaged, motivated, innovative, or strong performers?
 Studies would suggest they did not display any of those positive traits.
-No one wants to be told what to do all the time, but commanding is a common way for poor leaders to communicate.
-From my observation, there seems to be common traits many poor leaders share.
-The preeminent leadership research, assessment, and training firm Zenger Folkman has a database of over 50,000 leaders and their data shows about 33% of all leaders are “poor” in terms of overall effectiveness.
+Nobody wants to be told what to do all the time.
+But commanding is a common way for poor leaders to communicate.
+From my observation, there seem to be common traits many poor leaders share.
+The preeminent leadership research, assessment, and training firm Zenger Folkman have a database of over 50,000 leaders and their data shows about 33% of all leaders are “poor” in terms of overall effectiveness.

 - It’s all the only way they know how to communicate (i.e. habit)

 - They don’t know how to use an ‘ask’ approach to guide people

 - They don’t want to give up positional power

 - It seems faster (I’m too busy. . .)

 - Are afraid (of failure) to use a different approach

 - Do not trust others to make decisions or solve problems

 - Have a low amount of empathy and ego-centric